RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab01.md

 qsub code/lab01/mnist_simple_train.sh
 ```

-Once the job has finished, check the output for more information in the file `mnist_simple_train.sh.o<jobid>` at the end of the file you should get something like below:
+Once the job has finished, check the output for more information in the file `mnist_simple_train.sh.e<jobid>` at the end of the file you should get something like below:

 ```
 I0127 16:04:25.357823  9366 solver.cpp:317] Iteration 10000, loss = 0.207118